Subscribe to my newslettersI promise to keep you updated with helpful content straight to your inbox if you subscribe now.

 The power of impatience: opportunity to be entrepreneurial

 In other words, initiate actions rather than stalling.
 Cultivate courage and decisiveness.
-Again, this does not mean rushing headlong without thought.
-Initiating action requires disciplining our impulses for rashness, considering context.
+Again, this does not mean rushing headlong without thought, because initiating action in that matter requires disciplining our impulses for rashness and considering context.

 So…